 ça vient de s'éteindre - period, end of story

-Literally: it's just gone out
+Literally: it just went out

 caller l'orignal - to have a hangover